Need to get rid of a whale corpse? Try composting it | CBC News

 Now, with the help of high school and university students, they're digging them up and putting the bones back in order.
 "The students love this," Harvey-Clark says.
 "It sort of smells like a barnyard."

-Price describes the smell of composted whale corpse as "sweet."
-Both men admit they might be "nose-dead" at this point in their research.

 Their goal is to find a good way to turn a rotting whale corpse into a museum skeleton display.
-"The bones are beautiful objects," Harvey-Clark says.

 Price says the composting could also be used in parts of Atlantic Canada where whales wash up dead.
 It could quickly get rid of the stinking flesh, and could leave communities with an educational display.

 They've been using a drone to capture the scene and have hopes to turn it into a TV show.
-"It's the world's biggest jig-saw puzzle," Harvey-Clark says.

 The composted whales could end up displayed at Dalhousie University or at a Department of Fisheries and Oceans site.